UCOP Human Resources

+UCOP Human Resources

 	Who can participate

-- Mentees are career Office of the President staff members (career, contract or represented) from all classifications, who have successfully passed their probationary status (for new employees), and submit their application by August 14th.
-The number of mentees will be limited to 20–25.
+	- Mentees are Office of the President staff members (career, contract or represented) from all classifications, who have successfully passed their probationary status (for new employees), and submit their application by August 14th.
+The number of mentees will be limited to 30.
 Attendance at both the mentoring networking events on Sept.
 6 and 7, 2–3:30 p.m., is critical.

 	How the program works

 	- Once selected to be a mentee, a reception for mentors and mentees will be hosted in order for mentee–mentor matches to be initiated.
 Mentoring networking events are on Sept.
 6 and 7 from 2–3:30 p.m.

-- After the reception and prior to identifying your mentor preferences, mentees are encouraged to contact potential mentors to set up informational interviews.
-After meeting, mentees will have the opportunity to submit their match preferences in ranked order and matches will be made based on indicated preferences.
+	- After the networking reception and prior to identifying your mentor preferences, mentees are encouraged to contact potential mentors to set up informational interviews.
+After meeting, mentees will have the opportunity to submit their match preferences in ranked order.
+Matches will be made based on indicated preferences.
 Where not possible, potential matches will be discussed prior to finalizing a partnership.